 Over the past decade, BELCO has submitted numerous energy plans and consultation documents for consideration and approval by the various Government Administrations and regulatory bodies.
-Without achieving the necessary permissions, we were unable to proceed with the infrastructure upgrades and replacements.
-As a result, we now find ourselves and the Country at a major tipping point.
 The following chronology provides the details of the various actions BELCO has undertaken since 2005.

 HOW WE GOT HERE